nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ### Creating a smart device prototype

-Our goal was to showcase the features of Adobe XD by developing a smart device prototype and presenting it at [Adobe Max 2018](https://2018.max.adobe.com/sessions/max-online/#24803).
+Our goal was to showcase the features of Adobe XD by developing a smart device prototype and presenting it at **Adobe MAX 2018**.
 It was also showcased at [UX Playground in WeWork, London](https://www.meetup.com/UX-Playground-The-User-Experience-Meetup-for-Londoners/events/254440446/) and [Digital Age Tech Summit, Istanbul](https://digitalagesummit.com/en/schedule/the-smartest-kid-on-the-block-designing-and-prototyping-smart-device-experiences/).

 The following are the key areas we focused on: